amjadmerhish590/ecommerce_delivery_app/README.md

 - 🔄 Approve orders and update delivery status
 - 📍 Track order locations and update their delivery progress

+## 🧱 Architecture

+This project follows the MVC (Model-View-Controller) architectural pattern:

+- Model → Defined inside the `lib/data/` directory.
+Responsible for data handling and structures.
+- View → Built inside the `lib/view/` directory.
+Includes all UI screens and components.
+- Controller → Managed in the `lib/controller/` directory.
+Handles the business logic and app state using GetX.

+This clean separation of concerns makes the app more maintainable, scalable, and testable.

 ## 🔐 Sensitive Configuration Handling

 - ✅ Sensitive Firebase configuration keys (`apiKey`, `appId`, `messagingSenderId`, `projectId`) are defined manually inside: